 This is not related to the Hybrid Exchange migration type.
 This deals specifically with a hybrid public folder migration, which is entirely different.

-Before performing a public folder migration in a hybrid environment, the steps for setting up mail flow between the source mail-enabled public folders and the destination tenant for coexistence was most likely followed.
-The steps for setting this up include running a script named “Sync-MailPublicFolders” or “Sync-ModernMailPublicFolders” that enables Exchange Online users to send emails to on-premises mail enabled Public Folders, by creating mail objects in Exchange Online with the primary and all other SMTP addresses that those folders have in the on premises environment.
+Before performing a public folder migration in a hybrid environment, the steps for setting up mail flow between the source mail-enabled public folders and the destination tenant for coexistence were most likely followed.
+The steps for setting this up include running a script named “Sync-MailPublicFolders” or “Sync-ModernMailPublicFolders” that enables Exchange Online users to send emails to on-premises mail-enabled Public Folders, by creating mail objects in Exchange Online with the primary and all other SMTP addresses that those folders have in the on-premises environment.

 The Microsoft scripts are useful for coexistence but do not take into account using a migration solution outside of Microsoft tools for migrating public folders.
 This causes an issue during the migration where we try to mail-enable the Public Folders, and because the mail-enabled attribute already exists in the Destination, the Alias gets a 1 appended to it and the Name gets a random numeric value appended to ensure they are unique in the tenant.

-For example, before using MigrationWiz, a mail-enabled folder that was synced prior to migrating using one of the above scripts will create a mail contact in the destination like the following:
+For example, before using MigrationWiz, a mail-enabled folder that was synced before migrating using one of the above scripts will create a mail contact in the destination like the following:

 Name: Folder A